syed-7danial/murhty-dr/bankos-dr/services/s3/readMe.md

 Target S3 bucket (Failover) — The bucket that will handle events after switching.

 ### Actions performed:
-The Target S3 bucket is synced with the source S3 bucket using AWS CLI (Make sure it is already installed)

 Fetch event notifications from the Active S3 bucket.

 Update ARNs inside event notifications to match the